-- 4. A procuring entity may establish a multi-use list provided that the entity annually publishes in a paper or electronic media, or otherwise makes available continuously in electronic form, a notice inviting interested suppliers to apply for inclusion on the list.
-The notice shall include: - (a) a description of the goods or services that may be procured using the list; - (b) the conditions for participation to be satisfied by suppliers and the methods that the procuring entity will use to verify a supplier's satisfaction of the conditions; - (c) the name and address of the procuring entity and other information necessary to contact the entity and obtain all relevant documents relating to the list; - (d) the date on which use of the list will terminate, or where a date is not provided, an indication of the method by which advance notice will be given of the termination of use of the list; - (e) any deadlines for submission of applications for inclusion on the list; and - (f) an indication that the list may be used for procurement covered by this Chapter. - 5.
-A procuring entity that maintains a multi-use list shall allow suppliers to apply at any time for inclusion on the list and shall include all suppliers that fulfill the conditions for participation within a reasonably short time.
+- (a) a description of the goods or services that may be procured using the list; - (b) the conditions for participation to be satisfied by suppliers and the methods that the procuring entity will use to verify a supplier's satisfaction of the conditions; - (c) the name and address of the procuring entity and other information necessary to contact the entity and obtain all relevant documents relating to the list; - (d) the date on which use of the list will terminate, or where a date is not provided, an indication of the method by which advance notice will be given of the termination of use of the list; - (e) any deadlines for submission of applications for inclusion on the list; and - (f) an indication that the list may be used for procurement covered by this Chapter. - 5.
+A procuring entity that maintains a multi-use list shall allow suppliers to apply at any time for inclusion on the list and shall include on the list all suppliers that apply and satisfy the conditions for participation within a reasonably short time after a supplier applies.

-Information on Procuring Entity's Decisions
+Information on Procuring Entity Decisions

-- 6. Where a supplier applies for participation in a procurement, or for inclusion on a multiuse list, a procuring entity shall promptly advise such supplier of its decision with respect to its application. - 7.
-Where a procuring entity rejects an application for participation in a procurement, inclusion on a multi-use list or ceases to recognize a supplier as having satisfied the conditions for participation, the procuring entity shall promptly inform the supplier and, on request of such supplier, promptly provide the supplier with a written explanation of the reasons for its decision.
+- 6. Where a supplier applies for participation in a covered procurement, or for inclusion on a multi-use list, a procuring entity shall promptly advise such supplier of its decision with respect to its application. - 7.
+Where a procuring entity rejects an application for participation in a covered procurement or for inclusion on a multi-use list or ceases to recognize a supplier as having satisfied the conditions for participation, the entity shall promptly inform the supplier and, on request of such supplier, promptly provide the supplier a written explanation of the reasons for its decision.